Article | Last updated: 21/12/2018 | Ministry of Trade, Industry and Fisheries

 Annual quotas are set on the basis of procedures developed by the Scientific Committee of the International Whaling Commission (IWC).
 Norway has worked, and will continue to work, within relevant international fora, to develop measures that will protect endangered species and, at the same time, allowing for sustainable harvesting of abundant stocks.

 Minke whales are hunted from vessels between 40 foot and 80 foot, with crew from 4 to 8 persons.
-Hunting happens in the Norwegian economic zone, in the zone aronund Svalbard, Jan Mayen and in international waters.
+Hunting takes place in the Norwegian economic zone, in the zone around Svalbard, Jan Mayen and in international waters.

 Hunting season starts in april and ends in august/september.
 All vessels need to mount a tachograph ("blue box"), surveillance system.
 This will register all hunting activity.